Lower scores suggest applicants reported greater stress, weaker communication, or less favorable impressions.

 No tour, applicants were left to fend for themselves among the coming and going student body in order to try to glean any information about the program.

-Applicants commonly wished they had known not to stress as much about the interview process, as many found the experience to be more relaxed than anticipated.
-Additionally, they recommended being proactive in exploring the campus and facilities, and considering transportation options to avoid unexpected costs and inconveniences.
+Applicants commonly wished they had known not to stress out too much as the interview process was more relaxed than anticipated.
+They also recommended being proactive in exploring the facilities and campus, as well as considering transportation options like the train to avoid unexpected costs and inconveniences.

 Not to stress out so much!!
 The professor I interviewed with was so friendly and I never felt as if I were being grilled.